archiebhl/BSPMapGen/README.md

      ```

 3. **Run the Program**:
-   - Execute the generated executable file:
+   - Execute the generated executable:
      ```
      ./main.exe
      ```